lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 GOVERNMENT --- “We ought, therefore, to renounce and detest that abominable doctrine, that the power of government is from the people who are governed.
 We see now immediately how false and contradictory is this principle, that the subject should be the sovereign.”
 (8)

-REVOLUTION --- the glorious revolution was glorious because its oly goal was to avoid “Popery”; “*Popular power* was avoided by the politicians of that day” (10).
+REVOLUTION --- the glorious revolution was glorious because its only goal was to avoid “Popery”; “*Popular power* was avoided by the politicians of that day” (10).

 SCHISM --- “no man can be taken as authority against the laws of god” (14) so schism (aka, individual religious interpretation?) is a sin which we will regret being guilty of.